elevenbuckets/Optract-Tokenized-Opinions/README.md

-# Optract-Tokenized-Opinions
+# Optract: Tokenized Opinions
-- Optract is peer-to-peer soapbox that promotes free speach.
+- Optract is peer-to-peer soapbox that promotes free speech.
-- Optract is online publishing gamified by token economics.
+- Optract is online publishing gamified with token economics.
 - Optract is collective works of valuable contents and insights.
 - Optract is the start of broader ecosystem